Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Track.md

 Track			: ARRAY [0..GVL.NUM_TRACKS] OF Track;

 ```
 Tracks then need to have an ID and OTCID assigned to them.
-Index 0 should use 0 for both values as this is a special case for the absolute hardware position that may be useful during startup or recovers of some track configurations.
+Index 0 should use 0 for both values as this is a special case for the absolute hardware position that may be useful during startup or recovery of some track configurations.

 OTCID is found in System > TcCOM Objects > XTS Processing Unit 1 > Track # and is labeled Object ID on the Object tab.
-Note that the value displayed uses the "0x" hex notation, but needs to be entered using "16#" hex notation in the code
+Note that the value displayed uses the "0x" hex notation, but needs to be entered using "16#" hex notation in the code.

-For simplicity ID should match the array index.
+For simplicity the ID should match the array index.
 This application already includes code that assigns the ID to match the array index of the track.

 ```javascript